HX-Syph/Craftingmod/README.md

  `CraftingMod:AddExperience(Name of level, amount, player)` function (Serversided) that allows you to add experience to a specific level.

-Example: 'CraftingMod:AddItems(CraftingMod.Items["RockPickaxe"], 1, player)''
+Example: `CraftingMod:AddItems(CraftingMod.Items["RockPickaxe"], 1, player)`

-It will add 1 rockpickaxe from the Items table to the given player.
+> It will add 1 rockpickaxe from the Items table to the given player.

 Example: `CraftingMod:AddItems("Mining", 200, player)`

-It will add 200EXP to the given player
+> It will add 200EXP to the given player
 Much more...
 There is much more content, but I wont bother you anymore!

 Console commands:
 To save mining area, lumber area and merchant npc so that they spawn at server re-start CraftingMod_SaveEntities

 To delete entities and the save file of their position.
 CraftingMod_DeleteEntiteis